 Instructions

-- Put the canned tuna in a strainer and drain well.
+- Drain the canned tuna.
+Put the canned tuna in a strainer and drain well.
 You can use a fork to gently press the tuna flakes and get rid of excess liquid.
 Set aside.

-- Put white and brown rice in a bowl and using a rice paddle or spatula, fold the rice a few times until well mixed.
+- Mix the white and brown rice.
+Put cooked white and brown rice in a bowl and using a rice paddle or spatula, fold the rice a few times until well mixed.

-- Add tuna, bonito flakes, sesame seeds, scallions and shredded nori to the rice and mix well.
+- Fold in the tuna and dry seasonings.
+Add tuna, bonito flakes, sesame seeds, scallions and shredded nori to the rice and mix well.
 Be careful not to mash the rice – folding the rice works best for this step.

-- Add sauce and fold again until the rice is evenly coated and the liquid has been absorbed.
+- Add liquid ingredients.
+Add sauce and fold again until the rice is evenly coated and the liquid has been absorbed.

-- Repeat this step until all the rice has been used.
+- Repeat the preceding step until all the rice has been used.

 Different ways to eat omusubi: